Expert Bladder Cancer Care By Fellowship Trained Specialist in Bladder Cancer Treatment

 Once a urologist visualizes a suspicious appearing bladder lesion or bladder tumor during cystoscopy, a bladder biopsy would be recommended which can be performed in the office or in the operating room.
 If the procedure is performed in the operating room, the urologic surgeon may perform bladder cancer surgery to remove the bladder tumor and to obtain pathological tissue for biopsy.
 The procedure, TURBT (Transurethral resection of bladder tumor) can take 1-2 hours.
 If indicated, the urologist will administer mitomycin C in the bladder at the end of the procedure to minimize the risk of bladder carcinoma recurrence rate.

 Surgical Treatment Options for Bladder Cancer (Carcinoma):

-– Radical Cystectomy which can be performed openly or robotically can be performed for T2, T3 and T4 stage of bladder cancer.
-Urinary tract reconstruction using bowel can be performed.
-Neobladder, Studer T Pouch or Ileal conduit are standard reconstructions after surgery for bladder cancer.
+– Radical Cystectomy which can be performed openly or robotically can be performed for T2, T3 and T4 stages of bladder cancer.
+Urinary tract reconstruction using the bowel can be performed.
+Neobladder, Studer T Pouch, or Ileal conduit are standard reconstructions after surgery for bladder cancer.